JakobBergG/Dataproject_GBM/README.md

 After all MR scans for the patient have been registered, the quality of the registrations is evaluated using the function `add_msd_to_json` from the script `registration/mask_registration_evaluation.py`.
 The mean surface distance in mm between the brain mask of each MR scan and the CT scan is calculated and saved in a JSON file.

 ## Data analysis
-Now that the GTV's have been moved onto the CT grid in the previous step, it is possible in this final step to analyze the tumors of the patient using the function `run_patient_metrics` from `analysis/patient_metrics.py`.
-For each patient, different metrics and recurrence type categorizations are performed.
-One of these metrics is not sufficient to describe the type of recurrence, but together, they can aid in describing the recurrence.
+Now that the GTV's have been moved onto the CT grid in the previous step, it is possible in this final step to analyze the tumors of the patient.
+This is done in the function `run_patient_metrics` from `analysis/patient_metrics.py`.
+For each patient, different metrics and recurrence type categorizations are calculated.
+One of these metrics is not sufficient to describe the recurring tumor, but together, they can aid in describing the recurrence.
 For each time point 'time0', 'time1', 'time2' and 'time3' the following metrics are calculated:

 - The **number of days since 'time2'** ('time2' is the time point of treatment planning and considered the "baseline".
 This means the number of days since 'time2' will be negative for 'time0' and 'time1', and will always be 0 for 'time2').
-- **Number of lesions** (patients may have one big tumor or multiple smaller lesions)
+- **Number of lesions** (the GTV may consist of one or multiple lesions)
 - The **volume of each lesion**
 - The **total volume** of all lesions
 - The **percentage growth in volume since the first available scan**